-Made up of brothers Ian and Daragh Lynch, Cormac MacDiarmada and Radie Peat, Lankum have gained worldwide acclaim for their first two albums and captivating, often euphoric live performances.
-‘The Livelong Day’, released on October 25th 2019 successfully blends alternative folk and psychedelia and with it Lankum have cemented their reputation as one of the most unique and talked about groups to emerge from Ireland in decades.
+Made up of brothers Ian and Daragh Lynch, Cormac MacDiarmada and Radie Peat, Lankum have gained worldwide acclaim for their unique spin on Irish music and captivating, often euphoric live performances.
+Following two acclaimed albums, their third record ‘The Livelong Day’, a heady mix of alternative folk and psychedelia cemented their reputation as one of the most unique and talked about groups to emerge from Ireland in decades.

 “A thorough exploration and devastation of folk’s most conventional tropes is Lankum’s impressive game” The Guardian 5/5